directvt/vtm/doc/ngvt-input-mode.md

 ```
 Terminal:    ESC [ # 1 ; WinSizeX ; WinSizeY _
 Application: ESC [ # 1 ; WinSizeX ; WinSizeY _
-Terminal:    ESC [ # 1 ; WinSizeX ; WinSizeY ; CtrlState ; CaretX ; CaretY ; ScrollTop ; ScrollBottom ; ScrollLeft ; ScrollRight ; SelStartX ; SelStartY ; SelEndX ; SelEndY ; SelMode _
+Terminal:    ESC [ # 1 ; WinSizeX ; WinSizeY ; CtrlState ; CaretX ; CaretY ; SavedX ; SavedY ; ScrollTop ; ScrollBottom ; ScrollLeft ; ScrollRight ; SelStartX ; SelStartY ; SelEndX ; SelEndY ; SelMode _
 ```

-Note that the terminal window resizing always reflows the scrollback, so the viewport size, cursor position, scrolling regions, and selection coordinates are subject to change during step 3.
+Note that the terminal window resizing always reflows the scrollback, so the viewport size, cursor (and saved cursor) position, scrolling regions, and selection coordinates are subject to change during step 3.
 In case the aplication's output is anchored to the current cursor position or uses scrolling regions, the application should wait after step 2 for the updated values before continuing to output.

 #### Selection Tracking